 7. Utilize resources to improve your game

 Read books about basketball.
-Familiarize the rules and fundamentals of the game and study some basketball techniques which can help you improvise your basketball moves.
+Familiarize the rules and fundamentals of the game and study some basketball techniques that can help you improvise your basketball moves.
 You can also buy CDs or DVDs that explain everything that you must know about basketball.
 You can even watch actual professional games on TV to study how you should move to be an effective basketball player.

 8. Play with your friends and ask for advice